 Good book clubs rely on commitment, Sauvignon Blanc, and the pruning of members with annoying habits.
-Unfortunately, sometimes those members turn out to be homicidal maniacs—but really, how can you tell?
+Unfortunately, sometimes those members are homicidal maniacs.
+From March, a primer on how to tell.

 This is it, friends—the last round of our Reading Roulette series of contemporary Russian literature in translation, with one shot left in the chamber.
 But we’ve saved the best for last.